 - Click Initiate Full Repair.

-If in doubt, you can always try reinstalling League of Legends entirely so that fresh new files are pulled from the install.
+If in doubt, you can always try reinstalling League of Legends entirely to pull fresh new files from the install.

 4. Remove resource-heavy and temp files

 While there are some good tips for speeding up League of Legends FPS in the game settings, some optimizations can only be done inside macOS.
 With use, your Mac becomes full of all kinds of files you don’t need that still consume your processor’s speed.
 But how do you find them?